emmajanedrews/base-template/_posts/2017-08-28-why-full-disclosure-is-best.md

 {% include youtube.html %}

-In the state of Texas, there are certain disclosures that you are required to provide as a seller unless your home is brand-new or in an estate.
-These disclosures cover any and everything that has gone on in the home, from water damage to mold to any other mechanical or cosmetic issue. **You’re also required to disclose any environmental dangers that a home possesses.**
+In the state of Texas, there are certain disclosures that you are required to provide as a seller unless your home is brand new or in an estate.
+These disclosures cover anything and everything that has gone on in the home, from water damage to mold to any other mechanical or cosmetic issue. **You’re also required to disclose any environmental dangers that a home possesses.**

 There are certain federal disclosures that also apply no matter where you live.
-For example, if you own a home that was built prior to 1978, you must comply with The Residential Lead-Based
+For example, if you own a home that was built prior to 1978, you must comply with The Residential Lead-Based Paint Hazard Reduction Act of 1992 and provide an addendum on your contract.

 {% include pullquote.html %}